Serving WSGI Applications¶

 BaseHTTPRequestHandlersubclass to handle requests.

-passthrough_errors (bool) – Don’t catch unhandled exceptions at the server level, let the serve crash instead.
+passthrough_errors (bool) – Don’t catch unhandled exceptions at the server level, let the server crash instead.
 If

 use_debuggeris enabled, the debugger will still catch such errors.